-If you make a change to the normal arrangements please make sure that your child knows who is collecting them as we instruct them never to go with anyone they are not expecting.
-Please ensure that your child's teacher also knows the arrangements at the beginning of the day or ring the school office so that the information can be passed on.
+If you make a change to the normal arrangements please make sure that you have informed the class teacher or the School Office and that your child knows who is collecting them.
 We recommend that you establish a code word with your child, which you only give to people you have authorised to collect them or let us know, and we will tell them who to expect.

 Checklist for the First Day

 Please make sure your child has the following:

 Packed Lunch with a fruit snack for breaktime